team-vision2020/final-update-md/main.md

 We utilize Keras[^Keras] to create a convolutional neural network that takes in $32 \times 32 \times 3$ images, pass them through two convolutional layers, one max pool layer, and two fully connected layer before passing it through a softmax layer to output a probability vector of which filter the model predicts the image have been passed through.
 We use categorical cross-entropy loss function and the Adam optimizer [^Adam] to train our neural network model.

 We compared the use of ReLU and leaky ReLU activation function in our network.
-We found that the use of ReLU often caused our network to not train at all and found that leaky ReLU  provides vastly superior results as it provides a solution to the vanishing gradient problem We further determined the non-activation slope of leaky ReLU experimentally to be 0.3
+We found that the use of ReLU often caused our network to not train at all and found that leaky ReLU  provides vastly superior results in our use case.
+We further determined the non-activation slope of leaky ReLU experimentally to be 0.3

 #### Network Architecture
 [TODO Probably rip image from paper?
 No clue how they make CNN diagrams]